 The Final Academy Event at Ritzy Cinema, Brixton celebrating William Burroughs.
 Cabaret Voltaire, Z’EV and Psychic TV performing for the first time.
 It is organised by David Dawson, Roger Ely and Genesis P-Orridge.

-The Dream Machine is made after the event.
+The Dream Machine is screened at the different parts of the event.
 It is a 16mm portmanteau film made by Derek Jarman, Michael Kostiff, Cerith Wyn Evans and John Maybury, all sequences shot on super 8 and blown up.
 Maybury’s transgressive sequence includes brief extracts from Driller Killer by Abel Ferrari and Everything Counts by Depeche Mode.

 The Final Academy event is repeated on a smaller scale at the Hacienda in Manchester.
 Events and happenings also take place at B2, London (centre of operations) and in Liverpool.